Jean Segura Player Props: Marlins vs. White Sox

 Jean Segura At The Plate

-- Segura is hitting .190 with three doubles, a triple and 15 walks.
+- Segura is batting .188 with three doubles, a triple and 16 walks.

-- Segura has reached base via a hit in 25 games this season (of 53 played), and had multiple hits in 10 of those games.
+- Segura has picked up a hit in 46.3% of his 54 games this year, with multiple hits in 18.5% of them.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.